pulibrary/bibdata/docs/indexing.md

 2. Open the Cloud sub-menu
 3. Open the graph view
 4. On the graph, make sure that every replica is green (active).
-5. If there are any replicas that are not in an active state, fix the underlying solr infrastructure issue before proceding with the swap.
+5. If there are any replicas that are not in an active state, fix the underlying solr infrastructure issue before indexing.

+### Swap in the new index

-Then, update the index managers to have the new solr_collection values.
+Update the index managers to have the new solr_collection values.

 ```
 bundle exec rake index_manager:promote_rebuild_manager